 Why is Itsuki so scary?

-Among so many youkai, Itsuki stands out for addressing deeply human issues: mind control and psychological vulnerability.
-Unlike physical creatures that can be confronted or avoided, Itsuki operates on the mental plane, where it is more difficult to defend oneself.
+Among so many youkai, Itsuki stands out for touching on deeply human issues: the control of the mind and psychological vulnerability.
+Unlike physical creatures that can be confronted or avoided, Itsuki acts on the mental plane, where it is more difficult to defend oneself.

 - Invisibility of danger: without a physical description, Itsuki can be interpreted as an invisible entity, which amplifies its threatening nature.

-- Induction to the inevitable: the idea that your victims fulfill a "predestined" fate is particularly frightening, as it robs them of any sense of control.
+- Induction to the inevitable: the idea that its victims fulfill a fate that was “ordered” is particularly frightening, as it takes away any sense of control from them.

-- Link to suicide: In Japan, suicide by hanging has cultural and historical resonances, making Itsuki's power even more disturbing.
+- Connection to suicide: in Japan, suicide by hanging has cultural and historical resonances, making Itsuki’s power even more disturbing.

 Itsuki in popular culture

-Although Itsuki is not one of the youkai most portrayed in popular culture, it carries elements that make it a strong candidate for horror stories.
-The concept of mental coercion and fatalism has parallels in various narratives, especially in anime and films that explore the darker side of Japanese folklore.
+Although Itsuki is not one of the most depicted youkai in popular culture, it carries elements that make it a strong candidate for horror stories.
+The concept of mental coercion and fatalism parallels various narratives, especially in anime and films that explore the darker side of Japanese folklore.

 And you?
 Have you heard of other youkai as dark as Itsuki?
 Share your stories or reflections!